gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 If using VR controllers, clicking the left controller's touchpad has the same effect.

 #### Partial and object-specific interaction replay
-A specific <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSequence}}">Interaction Sequence</a>
+A specific <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSegment}}">Interaction Segment</a>
- on an object can be replayed, for example you once record all the steps to go through a training, and you can then replay a specific <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSequence}}">Interaction Sequence</a>
+ on a specific object and hand can be replayed, for example you once record all the steps to go through a training, and you can then replay a specific <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSegment}}">Interaction Segment</a>
-(identified by the interaction id) with a specific object.
+(identified by the segment id) with a specific object.

 In the movie above, the blue button triggers this replay.

 In the current VG_Recorder, pressing Y will replay a specific
-<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSequence}}">Interaction Sequence</a>
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSegment}}">Interaction Segment</a>
 of the recording provided in “Recording Filename” with the pair of replay hands.
-The current implementation is still not very user-friendly as you have to know which interaction combinations (of the “Replay Object” to play on, the avatar, the hand side, and the interaction ID) are valid.
+The current implementation is still not very user-friendly as you have to know which interaction combinations (of the “Replay Object” to play on, the avatar, the hand side, and the segment ID) are valid.
-You will get a list of available interactions in the console though that may help you out.
+You will get a list of available interaction segments in the console though that may help you out.

-{% include tip.html content="See [Sensor Record and Replay](sensor_record_replay.html#background) to understand segmented interaction sequences and interaction id." %}
+{% include tip.html content="See [Sensor Record and Replay](sensor_record_replay.html#background) to understand interaction segments." %}

 If using VR controllers, clicking the left touchpad in its center has the same effect.
-However, if you click the touchpad on the right side, VG_Recorder will increase the interaction ID until it finds a valid one.
-Clicking on the left side will decrease the interaction ID until it finds a valid one.
+However, if you click the touchpad on the right side, VG_Recorder will increase the interaction segment ID until it finds a valid one.

-{% include important.html content="Note that right now the partial and object-specific replay is replaying the sequence with the same object name.
-Since objects with same name could possibly have different mesh (size and shape), this is not entirely correct.
-We are going to fix this in next release." %}
+Clicking on the left side will decrease the interaction segment ID until it finds a valid one.

 ### Important Note on the Files